 Address: Jekyll Island, Georgia 31527

-Accomodation: Where to Stay near Jekyll Island
+Accomodation: Where to stay in Jekyll Island

 Experience all the wonders of nature with North America’s largest blackwater swamp!
 Covering a massive 438,000 acres the Okefenokee Swamp is no short feat.
 It is also the northern entryway into the Okefenokee National wildlife Refuge.